MicrosoftDocs/azure-dev-docs/articles/mobile-apps/azure-mobile-apps/howto/server/dotnet-core.md

 ### Azure Cosmos DB

-Azure Cosmos DB is a fully managed, serverless NoSQL database for high-performance applications of any size or scale.
+Azure Cosmos DB is a fully managed NoSQL database for high-performance applications of any size or scale.
 See [Azure Cosmos DB Provider](/ef/core/providers/cosmos) for information on using Azure Cosmos DB with Entity Framework Core.
 When using Azure Cosmos DB with Azure Mobile Apps:

 1. Set up the Cosmos Container with a composite index that specifies the `UpdatedAt` and `Id` fields.
 Composite indices can be added to a container through the Azure portal, ARM, Bicep, Terraform, or within code.
 Here is an example [bicep](/azure/azure-resource-manager/bicep/overview) resource definition: